dan2105/FFAnalysis/docs/Tutorial.md

 Show alternative way of doing this directly in the code.

-## 4.0 Using distributed computing:
+## 4.0 Using the HTCondor distributed system:

 Show how to configure a condor run.
 - Exercise, give some job specifications and ask for the command.